PragathiSharma/genai-healthcare-lifescience-app/README.md

 Now that the training data, pipelines are all set up, next step is to build the Machine learning model for diabetes complication classification.
 <br>Here you are use the AutoML to use the training dataset and choose Severity to run and create a suitable model.
-<br>Once the model is finalized, we will start to set up the chat box using the hands-on lab to deploy and evaluate the Gen AI application
+<br>Once the model is finalized, you will start to set up the chat bot using the instructions under chatbot_instructions/Step-by_Step_guide.md to deploy the Gen AI application.

 Please bookmark this url, because it contains the best practices for this evolving topic for using AI Agent framework: